|

 Finalists for the awards were -

-Consumer Advocate category: Sandra Bell and the 5 Year Freeze Campaign, Richard Young of the Soil Association, Bill Gray and the Scottish Community Diet Project.
+: Sandra Bell and the 5 Year Freeze Campaign, Richard Young of the Soil Association, Bill Gray and the Scottish Community Diet Project.

 Media category: The Food Magazine, James Meikle and The Guardian's team of writers, Colin Tudge.